leonardoInf/TMBWW2/README.md

 This is a fork of [this repo](https://github.com/MilkyWay90/Turing-Machine-But-Way-Worse) by [MilkyWay90](https://github.com/MilkyWay90) which seems to be dead.

-New features of TMBWW2 include:
+The new features of TMBWW2 are:

     - Macros

     - Include (at the top)

     - Provide separate .tape file

     - Object oriented code

 **NOTE: THIS ASSUMES THAT YOU DO KNOW WHAT A TURING MACHINE IS**